MedFlowSeg: Flow Matching for Medical Image Segmentation with Frequency-Aware Attention

 To provide stable structural guidance at the early stage of the flow branch, we introduce a Dual-Branch Spatial Attention (DB-SA) mechanism.
-Unlike directly using shallow encoder features from the condition branch, DB-SA takes the final high-resolution decoder feature of the Condition Network as its input, so that rich structural and boundary cues can be injected into the first encoder stage of the Flow Network.
-Let $f_{cond}^{-1}$ denote the final decoder feature of the Condition Network.
+Unlike directly using shallow encoder features from the condition branch, DB-SA takes the final high-resolution decoder feature of the Condition Network $f_{cond}^{-1}$ as its input.
 We first extract a structural condition feature directly from this representation:

 where $k_{Conv_{3\times3}}$ is a learnable convolution kernel used to capture local spatial context.
 Next, the structural condition feature is decomposed into low-frequency and high-frequency components: